AlexLewis10/bank-tech-test2/README.md

 I would like my bank statement to list transactions in order, with the newest being first and oldest last.
 ```

-I then sketched out a map to give myself a high level understanding of how the methods would fit together and what order the program would execute different functions in.
+I sketched out a map to give myself a high level understanding of how the methods would fit together and what order the program would execute different functions in.

 ### Run the App